 A Comprehensive Guide to the Best Headlamps you can buy

-When it comes to headlamps, there are plenty of options available.
-Our question to you today is “Which headlamp should you choose?”
-This isn’t a question we ask often, but it’s a question we’re frequently being asked.
-There are a lot of headlamps on the market, and it’s difficult to know which ones are worth your money and which ones are worth skipping.
-To help answer this question, we’ve put together this comprehensive guide to the best headlamps.
-Since we reviewed a couple hundred flashlights and headlamps, we know a thing or 2 about this topic.
+“Which headlamp should I choose?”
+This is a question we’re frequently being asked.
+There are a lot of headlamps on the market, and it’s difficult to know which ones are worth your money and which ones aren’t.
+To help answer your question, we’ve put together this comprehensive guide to the best headlamps we reviewed.

 Best budget headlamp

-Do you want a lightweight headlamp so that it won’t feel like a burden to wear?
-A lightweight headlamp can be great for extended periods of time, and won’t cause trouble from wearing it for too long.
+A lightweight headlamp is worth its weight in gold, well, maybe not real gold.
+A lightweight headlamp is great for when using it for extended periods of time, and won’t cause trouble from using it.
 The best lightweight headlamps typically weigh no more than two ounces (excluding the headband).

 Fenix HM50R v2

 If you are looking for a lightweight headlamp, you know that battery life is going to suck.
 At least, it’s going to suck when you compare it to bigger headlamps with bigger batteries.
-But you probably area looking for a featherweight headlamp because you only need it briefly.
+You probably are looking for a featherweight headlamp because you only need it briefly.
 If so, the Fenix HM50R v2 might be what you are looking for.

 If you want the brightest headlamp with the longest runtimes, sorry, but you won’t find one under 5 ounces (or about 150 grams) including the headband.
 In that case, check out our other recommended headlamps in this article.

 Not that the Fenix’s runtimes are bad, not at all.
 But they aren’t at high output.
-The lowest mode can run for more than 38 hours… at an output of about 10 lumens.
-So yes, that’s a great runtime, albeit at a low output.
+The lowest mode can run for more than 38 hours… at an output of roughly 10 lumens.
+So yes, that’s a great runtime, albeit at low output.

 When looking for the best headlamps for camping, you’ll want to consider a couple of different things.
 First, you’ll want to consider the type of camping you’ll be doing.
 Because you’ll need to know the battery life of the headlamp.
 Most camping headlamps you get at Walmart & the like, don’t show how many lumens it can sustain for a longer period of time.
 That’s why we do all the runtime tests in our reviews.